trevclaridge/Drone-Drifters/Core Mechanics/Player Options/Stars.md

 ---

 **Clean Freak**: Please put your shoes on the rack.
 When you Drift into a new drone, you may immediately Clear a Drift Die from one of its systems without needing to spend a Cohesion.

+---

+**Favorite Child**: You have a special kinship with a specific drone from the fleet.
+Pick a drone from your fleet and note it down.
+When you are piloting this drone, you may cut the activation cost of its systems by half (rounded up).
+This reduction in cost applies to you and any other Drifters you are sharing the drone with.

+---

+**Battle Medic**: You can administer some healing aid to your fellow pilots.
+Once per round, when you sharing a drone with another Drifter, you can roll 2d4.
+The Drifter you are with regains Stamina equal to the result.
+You can use this Star at any time, including outside of your turn.

+---

+**Frenetic**: Your naturally-high energy translate into hyper vigilance in the theater of battle.
+Once per round, when you are piloting a drone that is being attacked by another combatant, you can perform a speedy maneuver to reduce the incoming damage.
+When you trigger this Star, all damage from the attack is reduced by half (rounded down).
+You can use this Star at any time, including outside of your turn.

+---

+**Natty:** You are especially strong.
+Roll with advantage on Task Rolls that involve brute strength.

+---

+**Speechreader**: You can read lips with ease.
+When can you see a character speaking, but are out of earshot, you can still understand what they are saying.
+The GM may require a Task Roll if the situation makes reading the character's lips difficult (i.e. they are slightly obscured, they are speaking a language with which you lack familiarity, they are of a different species to you, etc.); you make any such roll with advantage.

+---

+**Soft Walker**: You move with a cat like grace.
+Roll with advantage on Task Rolls that involve moving silently or sneaking.

+---

+**Jack of All Trades:** You pick up talents easily.
+The cost of acquiring new Career ranks is reduced by half for you.
+If you pick this Star at Drifter creation, you start the game with 3 additional Career ranks to allocate as you wish.

+---

+**Servant Leader**: You're always quick to offer a helping hand.
+3 times per session, you can give another Drifter advantage on a Task Roll without needing to spend a Cohesion.
+You still gain a Cohesion if the other Drifter ends up rolling a critical success.

+---

+**Workaholic**: You're definitely going to get Employee of the Month.
+You roll with an additional d6 to acquire Credits when taking the Work downtime action.

+---

+**Grease Monkey**: You are a capable repair mechanic.
+You restore an additional d12 worth of damage when you take the Repair downtime action.

+---

+**Endurant**: You could totally run a 5k.
+You gain an additional point of Stamina when taking the Train downtime action, and your maximum Stamina increased from 10 to 20.
+If you pick this Star at Drifter creation, you start the game with 2 additional points of Stamina.